tensorflow/io/tensorflow_io/bigquery.md

 If you choose to use [service account](https://cloud.google.com/docs/authentication/production) authentication, please make sure that GOOGLE_APPLICATION_CREDENTIALS environment variable is initialized with a path pointing to JSON file that contains your service account key.
+If you plan to run BigQuery reader from a Google Cloud VM, you can just use https://www.googleapis.com/auth/bigquery [scope](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#using) to make sure that
+VM has access to BigQuery instead.
 4. [Enable BigQuery Storage API.](https://cloud.google.com/bigquery/docs/reference/storage/#enabling_the_api)
 5. If you see some errors related to roots.pem file in logs, you can solve it via either of the following approaches: